 A lot of people do not want to use a chatbot because they are seen as a waste of time.
 According to a study conducted by PC Magazine, eMarketer, Helpshift and Propeller among 1,000 respondents in the USA, three challenges to the use of chatbots can be observed:

-- 50.7% of the interviewed, it is annoying that a chatbot often keeps customers from a live person.
+- For 50.7% of those interviewed, it is annoying that a chatbot often keeps customers from a live person.

 - For almost 40%, the problem is that chatbots are just redirecting them to FAQ articles.